CHINA POND PH

 CHINA POND PH Carmel, NY

-River Architects was engaged to reimagine a beloved family retreat in a private lake community in Carmel, New York.
-While the existing house offered charm and expansive lake views, it suffered from low ceilings, energy inefficiency, and a series of incongruent additions.
-After careful evaluation, it was clear that a new build would better serve the clients’ needs—both for everyday comfort and future resilience.
+River Architects was engaged to reimagine a beloved family retreat in a private lake community.
+The existing lakefront summer home had been expanded incrementally over generations, and while it offered charm and expansive views, it suffered from low ceilings, energy inefficiency, and a series of incongruent additions.
+After careful evaluation, the project team determined that new construction would best serve the clients’ needs while allowing the evolving spirit of the original house to be thoughtfully reinterpreted.

-The lower level introduces a playful tone, with warm wood and concrete finishes, a sauna, wet bar, and recreation space.
-A bold felt-wrapped wall, accented in red, offers functional storage with a sculptural presence.
-Utility spaces were centrally located for convenience and efficiency, rounding out a retreat that’s both deeply personal and highly sustainable.
+The lower level introduces a more playful, informal atmosphere with warm wood and concrete finishes, a sauna, wet bar, and recreation space.
+A bold felt-wrapped wall provides sculptural storage, while centrally located utility spaces enhance efficiency and ease of maintenance.

 Project photos coming soon.